-HAWAI'I STATE PLAN, HRS CHAPTER 226 S N/S N/A S = Supportive, N/S = Not Supportive, N/A = Not Applicable Discussion: The Project will meet the needs of projected growth in Kaua'i.
+HAWAI'I STATE PLAN, HRS CHAPTER 226 S N/S N/A S = Supportive, N/S = Not Supportive, N/A = Not Applicable 1 Discussion: The Project will meet the needs of projected growth in Kaua'i.
 Development of the property will address a portion of the significant demand for affordable housing in the County of Kaua'i, without significantly affecting reserve areas for foreseeable urban growth.
 Located on the eastern side of the island, the Project is close to the centers of employment, beaches, shopping, recreation, etc. HoKua Place will respond to varying spectrums of demand for housing within Kaua'i by providing a wide range of housing opportunities inclusive of affordable housing alternatives.
 HoKua Place will seek to create and sustain a mixed-income community allowing for unparalleled social diversity.
 Development of facilities would generate employment and have a direct beneficial impact on the local economy during construction through construction and construction-related employment.
 Additionally, HoKua Place proposes two areas for commercial uses that, ultimately, will serve to promote and provide a variety of job opportunities.
-Section 226-7 Objectives and policies for the economyagriculture. (a) Planning for the State's economy with regard to agriculture shall be directed towards achievement of the following objectives: (1) Viability of Hawai'i's sugar and pineapple industries. х (2) Growth and development of diversified agriculture throughout the State.
-X (3) An agriculture industry that continues to constitute a dynamic and essential component of Hawai'i's strategic, economic and social well-being. х (b) To achieve the agriculture objectives, it shall be the policy of this State to:(1) Establish a clear direction for Hawai'i's agriculture through stakeholder commitment and advocacy. Х (2) Encourage agriculture by making best use of natural resources. × (3) Provide the governor and the legislature with information and options needed for prudent decision making for the development of agriculture.
-X (4) Establish strong relationships between the agricultural and visitor industries for mutual marketing benefits. Х (5) Foster increased public awareness and understanding of the contributions and benefits of agriculture as a major sector of Hawai'i's economy.
-X (6) Seek the enactment and retention of federal and state legislation that benefits Hawai'i's agricultural industries. Х (7) Strengthen diversified agriculture by developing an effective promotion, marketing, and distribution system between Hawai'i's producers and consumer markets locally, on the continental United States, and internationally. х (8) Support research and development activities that strengthen economic productivity in agriculture, stimulate greater efficiency, and enhance the development of new products and agricultural by-products. Х (9) Enhance agricultural growth by providing public incentives and encouraging private initiatives. Х (10) Assure the availability of agriculturally suitable lands with adequate water to accommodate present and future needs. Х (11) Increase the attractiveness and opportunities for an agricultural education and livelihood. Х (12) Expand Hawai'i's agricultural base by promoting growth and development of flowers, tropical fruits and plants, livestock, feed grains, forestry, food crops, aquaculture, and other potential enterprises.
-X (13) Promote economically competitive activities that increase Hawai'i's agricultural self-sufficiency.
-(14) Promote and again in the actablishment of cound financial programs for diversified agriculture.
-X (14) Promote and assist in the establishment of sound financial programs for diversified agriculture.
-(15) Institute and support programs and activities to assist the entry of displaced agricultural workers.
-X (15) Institute and support programs and activities to assist the entry of displaced agricultural workers into alternative agricultural or other employment.
-(16) Equilitate the transition of agricultural leads in economically non-faceible agricultural production to v X (16) Facilitate the transition of agricultural lands in economically non-feasible agricultural production to economically viable agricultural uses. х
+Section 226-7 Objectives and policies for the economyagriculture. (a) Planning for the State's economy with regard to agriculture shall be directed towards achievement of the following objectives: (1) Viability of Hawai'i's sugar and pineapple industries. Х (2) Growth and development of diversified agriculture throughout the State. Х (3) An agriculture industry that continues to constitute a dynamic and essential component of Hawai'i's strategic, economic and social well-being. х (b) To achieve the agriculture objectives, it shall be the policy of this State to: (1) Establish a clear direction for Hawai'i's agriculture through stakeholder commitment and advocacy. х (2) Encourage agriculture by making best use of natural resources. х (3) Provide the governor and the legislature with information and options needed for prudent decision making for the development of agriculture. х (4) Establish strong relationships between the agricultural and visitor industries for mutual marketing benefits. х (5) Foster increased public awareness and understanding of the contributions and benefits of agriculture as a major sector of Hawai'i's economy. х (6) Seek the enactment and retention of federal and state legislation that benefits Hawai'i's agricultural industries. х (7) Strengthen diversified agriculture by developing an effective promotion, marketing, and distribution system between Hawai'i's producers and consumer markets locally, on the continental United States, and internationally. х (8) Support research and development activities that strengthen economic productivity in agriculture, stimulate greater efficiency, and enhance the development of new products and agricultural by-products. х (9) Enhance agricultural growth by providing public incentives and encouraging private initiatives. х (10) Assure the availability of agriculturally suitable lands with adequate water to accommodate present and future needs. х (11) Increase the attractiveness and opportunities for an agricultural education and livelihood. х (12) Expand Hawai'i's agricultural base by promoting growth and development of flowers, tropical fruits and plants, livestock, feed grains, forestry, food crops, aquaculture, and other potential enterprises. х (13) Promote economically competitive activities that increase Hawai'i's agricultural self-sufficiency. Х (14) Promote and assist in the establishment of sound financial programs for diversified agriculture. ļ Х (15) Institute and support programs and activities to assist the entry of displaced agricultural workers into alternative agricultural or other employment. х (16) Facilitate the transition of agricultural lands in economically non-feasible agricultural production to economically viable agricultural uses. х